What Are ICD-10 Codes?

 ICD-10 codes, also known as diagnosis codes, are essential for establishing medical necessity and ensuring the payment of health insurance claims.

-What Are Medically Necessary Diagnoses?
+What Are Medically Necessary (Primary) Diagnoses?

 Health insurance payers only reimburse certain ICD-10 codes deemed medically necessary.

 - Additional informative diagnoses can be added to indicate other contributing factors.
+These are labeled as "Secondary" on Tava.

 Using ICD-10 Codes in Tava